Edit: Closed. Sorry.

-Imagine a Chipotle, Just Salad, or Subway (ick) type of place—and then forget all about those, because Uma Temakeria is so much cooler.
-It’s another fast-casual restaurant, sure.
+Imagine a Chipotle, Just Salad, or Subway (ick) type of place—and then forget all about those, because Uma Temakeria is so much better.
+It’s another trendy fast-casual restaurant, sure.
 But instead of burritos, salads, or sandwiches, Uma Temakeria specializes in Japanese hand rolls, made however the hell you want.

 Apparently, they brought NYC its very first sushi burrito.
 They also have chirashi (bowls) and temaki (hand rolls), but I, forever drawn to gimmick and novelty, had to go straight to the burrito.
 (Seriously.
 Gimmicky foods, and in particular, food mashups, are my weakness.
 Ramen burgers, Luther burgers, cronuts, cragels—if it sounds like a terrible idea, odds are it makes me drool.)